merkle-open/SitecoreBlog/docs/_posts/2023-12-14-how-i-corrupted-the-database-with-the-shared-checkbox.md

 ## Conclusion

-After all the fix was quite straightforward, but still took me almost two days to figure out all the neccessary steps.
+Afterall the fix was quite straightforward, but still took me almost two days to figure out all the neccessary steps.
 So maybe these scripts will save someone elses time in the future.

 My takeaways:
 1. Even one checkbox can have a severe impact.